cybernetics/JTemplate/README.md

 ### RequestMethod Annotation
 The `RequestMethod` annotation is used to associate an HTTP verb with a service method.
 The method must be publicly accessible.
 All public annotated methods automatically become available for remote execution when the service is published.

 Multiple methods may be associated with the same verb. `DispatcherServlet` selects the best method to execute based on the names of the provided argument values.
-For example, the math service might define the following methods, both of which are mapped to the `GET` method:
+For example, `MathServlet` might define the following methods, both of which are mapped to the `GET` method:

     @RequestMethod("GET")
     @ResourcePath("/sum")